arun-kumar-sen/NamasteFoodie/README.md

 It will create a separate bundles for the lazy loaded components:
 Ex: In our code we see different bundles for About & Grocery
 ![alt text](image.png)

+#### //Note -> If we use state for showItems and hanlde its click in this component (ResCategory) then it will be uncontrolled here,

+#### // so if we lift up the sate and use this showItems in parent Comp i.e RestaurantMenu then it will be controoled